cgkineo/adapt-tabs/README.md

 **\_layout** (string): This defines the horizontal position of the component in the block.
 Acceptable values are `"full"`, `"left"` or `"right"`.

+**\_minHeight** (number): This value defines the minimum height the item container displays.
+By default, the container is responsive to the content height.
+You only need to set this value if you want to uniform the content container size across tab items.

 **instruction** (string): This optional text appears above the component.
 It is frequently used to guide the learner’s interaction with the component.